Am I at risk of calcium deficiency?

 More health & nutrition tips

-The information was supplied by Sarah Leyland, Osteoporosis Nurse Consultant at the National Osteoporosis Society in collaboration with the NOS's expert clinical and scientific advisors.
-It has been reviewed by Professor Susan Lanham New, Professor of Nutrition at the University of Surrey.
+The information was supplied by Sarah Leyland, Osteoporosis Nurse Consultant at the Royal Osteoporosis Society in collaboration with the ROS's expert clinical and scientific advisors.

-The National Osteoporosis Society are a UK-wide charity dedicated to ending the pain and suffering caused by osteoporosis.
+The Royal Osteoporosis Society is the UK’s largest national charity dedicated to improving bone health and beating osteoporosis.
+A healthy lifestyle, including exercise, is important for bone health and osteoporosis.
 You can find out more information by visiting their website.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other healthcare professional.
 If you have any concerns about your general health, you should contact your local healthcare provider.
 See our website terms and conditions for more information.